KazukiNakamae/temp/README.md

 You can get the classification result of the editing.
 The result is visualized as the pie chart based on the ALL_dataframe.txt.

-We provide the detailed description how to read them in the section of the MaChIAtoClassifier result.
+We provide the detailed description how to read them in the section of the MaChIAtoClassifier output.

 # Quick Start (Optional)

-MaChIAto can profile and visualize the MaChIAto result using MaChIAto Aligner, MaChIAto Analyzer, and MaChIAto Reviewer.
+MaChIAto can profile and visualize the MaChIAto output using MaChIAto Aligner, MaChIAto Analyzer, and MaChIAto Reviewer.

 #### 5. Get local alignment and the mutation profiling using MaChIAto Aligner.